«prev next»

 Lattices that obey this law are called distributive lattices.

 Wait, where have we heard about distributive lattices before?
-In the previous chapter we said that they are isomorphic to inclusion orders i.e. orders which contain all combinations of sets of a given number of elements.
-The fact that they popped up again is not coincidental - “logical” orders are isomorphic to inclusion orders.
-To understand why, you only need to think about the BHK interpretation - the elements which participate in the inclusion are our prime propositions.
-And the inclusions are all combinations of these elements, in an $or$ relationship (for simplicity’s sake, we are ignoring the and operation.)
+In the previous chapter we said that they are isomorphic to inclusion orders i.e. orders of sets, that contain a given collection of elements, and that contain all combinations of a given set of elements.
+The fact that they popped up again is not coincidental — “logical” orders are isomorphic to inclusion orders.
+To understand why, you only need to think about the BHK interpretation — the elements which participate in the inclusion are our prime propositions.
+And the inclusions are all combinations of these elements, in an or relationship (for simplicity’s sake, we are ignoring the and operation.)

 A color mixing poset, ordered by inclusion